At Royal Brompton and Harefield hospitals, we are committed to understanding and improving the experiences of all those who use our services.

 - Become a member of our foundation trust.
 Visit our members' section of the website for more information.

 - Join the Patient & Engagement Group which meets quarterly to review and promote our work with, by and for patients.

 - Participate via a patient panel.
 Patient panels are made up of small groups of patients and relatives who share their views and experiences of using our services to help us to improve services for patients and families.

 - You can share your individual experience through taking part in surveys, telling your story, meeting with PALS and joining public consultations.

 - You can become a patient or public representative and act as a voice for others on trust committees.

-- The Trust has an active arts programme designed to improve the well-being of patients, staff and the diverse communities we serve.
+- Our hospitals have an active arts programme designed to improve the well-being of patients, staff and the diverse communities we serve.
 Find out more about rb&hArts.

 Give us feedback

 We would love to hear from you about your experiences at Royal Brompton and Harefield hospitals.
 Please complete the short survey.